bmilne64/Ideal-Vacation-Spots/README.md

 # python-api-challenge

-In this assignment, I used APIs to show the weather conditions of a random set of places in the world, and narrowed those conditions to specific preferences to determine the ideal places to vacation.
+In this project, I used APIs to show the weather conditions of a random set of places in the world, and narrowed those conditions to specific preferences to determine the ideal places to vacation.

 __WeatherPy__
 First I created a Python script that randomly selected at least 500 unique (non-repeated) cities based on latitude and longitude.